Shadows of rotating hairy Kerr black holes coupled to time periodic scalar fields with non-flat target space: Calculating the black hole shadow

 where $\eta=L/E$ is the impact parameter.
 The functions $h_{\pm}(r,\theta)$ are the photon's effective potentials defined as:

 The discriminant $\mathcal{D}=g_{t\phi}^2-g_{tt}g_{\phi\phi}$ is positive outside the black hole horizon, while $g_{tt}$ is positive inside (negative outside) the ergoregion.

 To begin ray tracing, we require information about a photon's initial conditions, namely $t, r, \theta, \phi, E, L, p_r$ and $p_\theta$.
-These are obtained by constructing a local orthonormal basis at the position of the observer, generally placed at $(\tilde{r}_{obs}=15M$ and $\theta_{obs}= \frac{\pi}{2})$ throughout this work.
+These are obtained by constructing a local orthonormal basis $\{\hat{e}_{(t)},\hat{e}_{(r)},\hat{e}_{(\theta)},$ $\hat{e}_{(\phi)}\}$ at the position of the observer, generally placed at $(\tilde{r}_{obs}=15M$ and $\theta_{obs}= \frac{\pi}{2})$ throughout this work.
 Here $\tilde{r}$ is the circumferential radius of a point at the equatorial plane and is given by:

 where $r$ is the coordinate radius.
 To establish the initial conditions for the photon's 4-momentum, we adhere to the formalism discussed in \cite{cunha2016shadows, lora2022osiris}.
-For convenience, we introduce two angles, $\alpha$ and $\beta$, which parameterize the impact parameters of a photon positioned at the observer's location, as follows:
+For convenience, we introduce two angles, $\alpha$ and $\beta$, to parameterize the impact parameters of a photon at the observer's location, as illustrated in Fig. \ref{fig:LensDiagram}:

-At a chosen observer's position $r_{obs}$, first, we calculate the circumferential distance $\tilde{r}_{obs}(r_{obs})$, according to Eq. (\ref{rtilde}).
+At a chosen observer's circumferential distance $\tilde{r}_{obs}(r_{obs})$, first, we calculate the coordinate position $r_{obs}$, according to Eq. (\ref{rtilde}).
 Positioned at the point $(\tilde{r}_{obs}, \theta_{obs})$, the observer views a two-dimensional flat screen, $(x,y)$, passing through the center of the black hole and perpendicular to the axis between the observer and the origin.
+In this scenario, the observer aligns radially with the black hole, meaning that $\hat{e}_{(r)} = \hat{e}_{z}$, while the basis vectors that span the image plane are determined by the connections $\hat{e}_{(\theta)} = -\hat{e}_{y}$ and $\hat{e}_{(\phi)} = \hat{e}_{x}$.
 Additionally, the magnitude of the 4--momentum of the photon in the observer's frame of reference satisfies the Hamiltonian constraint

 Then, the components of the spatial momentum $\mathcal{\vec{P}}$ in terms of the angles $(\alpha,\beta)$ are given by,